 Originally constructed in 1396, Changuiman was the main exit and entry point to villages up North while the larger Sukjeongmun (North Gate) served a more ceremonial purpose.

-The wooden pavilion was previously burned down by Japanese attackers in 1592, but rebuilt in the mid-1700s in a style of the Goryeo Dynasty.
+The wooden pavilion was previously burned down by Japanese attackers in 1592 but rebuilt in the mid-1700s in the style of the Goryeo Dynasty.

 Visitors are allowed to walk through and climb the steps around Changuimun free of charge; it is also the official starting point 18.7km Hanyangdoseong walk.